geoffmunn/utility-scripts/workflows.md

      - Time = 5:30pm (optional, only run this at exactly 5:30pm)
  ```

  Pick a combination of the 'when' values to match your requirements.
-Typically, 'always' will be the only when condition and you wouldn't include anything else.

- Example 1 - always withdraw all rewards:
+ **Example 1** - *always withdraw all rewards*

  ```yml
  workflows: